To Keep Up With Cybersecurity Laws, Go 'Federal First'

 The ‘federal first’ approach brings many benefits

 It also makes life easier for individuals tasked with ensuring compliance in a fast-changing and increasingly complex environment.
 Meeting the “highest-bar” requirements often automatically ensures that other less stringent legal or regulatory obligations are fulfilled.
-At the same time, the most stringent cybersecurity frameworks tend to be built on common best practises.
+At the same time, the most stringent cybersecurity frameworks tend to be built on common best practices.
 For U.S. companies, being federally aligned should mean they are well positioned to be compliant across different cybersecurity regimes and jurisdictions.

 Many companies also find that complying with stronger frameworks provides business benefits as well.
-This was Trend Micro’s experience when putting in the policies and practises to conform to the GDPR.
+This was Trend Micro’s experience when putting in the policies and practices to conform to the GDPR.
 While implementation was challenging, the exercise brought fresh perspective on how the company’s data was structured and handled—and revealed better ways of doing so.

 Beyond policies, complying with cybersecurity legislation and regulations compliance requires the right technologies, especially when rooted in zero trust.
 Shifting away from point solutions toward the adoption of a unified cybersecurity platform with third-party integrations allows security professionals to identify and mitigate cyber risks in real time—or near real time—across all the attack surfaces they have to protect.

 With a federal-first approach and the right tools at their disposal, organizations can strengthen their cybersecurity posture and make themselves valued partners to government agencies at every level, across the country.

 For more Trend Micro thought leadership on cybersecurity legislation, check out these resources: